STATS PREVIEW: Orlando City SC vs Charlotte FC – 27.10.2024

 After a brief VAR check from referee Rubiel Vazquez, the goal stood (0-1).

-Trying to regroup, Orlando City SC nearly equalised on 11 minutes when Martín Ojeda’s long-range effort rippled the side netting, drawing gasps from the home crowd who initially thought it snuck in.
+Trying to regroup, Orlando City SC nearly equalised on 11 minutes when Martín Ojeda’s long-range effort rippled the side netting, drawing gasps from the home crowd who initially thought it had snuck in.

 A dangerous corner by Alexey Miranchuk saw Pedro Gallese initially make a quick reflex save.